Help to control your cholesterol levels

 - Simvastatin (Zocor®)

-If statins don’t help you enough, or if you develop side effects, your doctor may recommend different medications.
+If statins don’t help you enough, or if you develop side effects, your health care professional may recommend different medications.

 Ezetimibe (cholesterol absorption inhibitors)